deepskies/DeepLensSBI/README.md

 pip install --user -r "requirements.txt"
 ```

 3. Create the training set data, or download the datasets used in this work from [Zenodo](https://zenodo.org/records/13961234).
-By default the script will look for those files in the folder "SBI_dataset".
+By default, the script will look for those files in the folder "SBI_dataset".

 4. To train a NPE model, run
 ```